antholeole/wit-football/README.md

 - A intermediate programmer.
 I'll expect you to know basic programming techniques, like flow control, functions, and variables.

-- have [node](https://nodejs.org/en/download/) installed on your computer
+- have [node](https://nodejs.org/en/download/) installed on your computer.

 - you do NOT need to know any React.
 I already built a whole React app for you.
 All you have to do is `git pull` it :)